STAFF

 Richard Graham

-Richard Graham is a Local 104 apprenticeship graduate with 25 years as a member working in the testing, adjusting and balancing field.
-Richard is a TABB certified and MATT technician, as well as a TAB Supervisor.
+Richard Graham is a Local 104 apprenticeship graduate with over 27 years as a member working in the testing, adjusting and balancing field.
+Richard is a TABB Certified Technician, MATT Level 2 Certified Technician, as well as a TAB Supervisor.

 Jennifer Scott